Gets you listed medicines cheaper or free if you’ve reached the Safety Net threshold during the year.

 - keep a computer record for you, and

 - combine your medication for all eligible family members

 If you choose a more expensive brand of medicine, you may need to pay more.
 The extra amount won't count towards your PBS Safety Net threshold.
 Talk to your pharmacist for more information.

 When you reach the PBS Safety Net threshold and apply for a PBS Safety Net Card, your pharmacist will give it to you.
 You need this card to get cheaper or free PBS medicine.

 Your medicine for the rest of the year will be:

 If you spend over the threshold before you get the card, you may get a refund.

 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

-- submit your form at a service centre or post it to the address on the form
+- submit the form with copies of your receipts at a service centre or post to the address on the form